grafana/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 # Pie chart

-A pie chart is a graph that displays data as segments of a circle proportional to the whole, making it look like a sliced pie (or a donut).
+A pie chart is a graph that displays data as segments of a circle proportional to the whole, making it look like a sliced pie.
 Each slice corresponds to a value or measurement.

-{{< figure src="/static/img/docs/pie-chart-panel/pie-chart-example.png" max-width="1200px" lightbox="true" caption="Pie charts" >}}
+{{< figure src="/static/img/docs/pie-chart-panel/pie-chart-example.png" max-width="1200px" lightbox="true" alt="Pie charts" >}}

-The pie chart visualization is ideal when you have data that adds up to a whole sum of values and you want to easily show the proportion of each value compared to other slices and to the whole of the pie.
+The pie chart visualization is ideal when you have data that adds up to a total and you want to show the proportion of each value compared to other slices, as well as to the whole of the pie.

 You can use a pie chart if you need to compare: